IowaDave/RTC-DS3231-Arduino-Interrupt/README.md

 ```
 For alarm A2, simply change the parameter to 2.
 For example: ```checkIfAlarm(2); // clear A2 flag bit in register 0Fh```.

 Why would code writers choose to "check" an alarm that they know is not presently sending a signal?
 The reason is that the ```checkIfAlarm()``` function has a non-obvious side effect.
 It clears the alarm status flag.
-We use the function, ```checkIfAlarm()```, becdause it is the only one in the DS3231 library that performs the necessary operation.
+We use the function, ```checkIfAlarm()```, because it is the only one in the DS3231 library that performs the necessary operation.

 Think about it.
 For reasons to be explained below, The Arduino interrupt-sensing hardware needs the voltage on the DS3231's SQW pin to be HIGH prior to the moment when the alarm occurs.
 The alarm event changes two things inside the DS3231:
 1. It changes the voltage on the SQW pin to LOW.